 Ross’ involvement with the church continued to grow as she pursued her career.
 Currently, her husband is a pastor at the Normal Heights United Methodist Church, where Ross also serves in her free time.
 Beyond the congregation, she has also been heavily involved with the Wesleyan Philosophical Society, serving as president, program chair, and in multiple other roles.

-She is also a part of the National Women’s Studies Association, and recently returned from Puerto Rico with fellow PLNU colleagues connected with the Margaret Stevenson Center for Women’s Studies.
+She is also a part of the National Women’s Studies Association, and in 2015, she traveled to Puerto Rico with fellow PLNU colleagues connected with the Margaret Stevenson Center for Women’s Studies.
 There, she gave a presentation on the relationship between feminist discourse and Christianity.